Skip to main content

 The new budget appears in the tab with a progress bar.
 Status refreshes roughly every 30 seconds.

-Create Budget dialog with name, period, scope, action, and limits filled in
+Create Budget dialog with name, period, scope, action, target, and limits filled in

 How budgets are counted